Sam-ops09/AICERA_FINAL/content/pages/info.md

     colors: colors-f
     backgroundSize: full
     subtitle: >+
-      AI-Cera, a division of Twilight Systems, delivers cutting-edge IT solutions tailored to the corporate, enterprise, education, and healthcare sectors.
+      AICERA, a division of Twilight Systems, delivers cutting-edge IT solutions tailored to the corporate, enterprise, education, and healthcare sectors.
+    subtitle2: >+
+      Welcome to Aicera, where the future of innovation is being redefined.
+      Our groundbreaking fusion of artificial intelligence and human ingenuity is set to revolutionize the way we think, work, and live.
+Join us as we embark on this exciting journey, combining smarter tech with sharper minds to create a brighter, more intelligent future.
+Aicera - where possibilities become reality.
 #    media:
 #      type: ImageBlock
 #      url: /images/about.jpg